Content-type: text/html; charset=UTF-8 Man page of passt

 -D, --dns addr

-Use addr (IPv4 or IPv6) for DHCP, DHCPv6, NDP or DNS forwarding, as configured (see options --no-dhcp-dns, --dhcp-dns, --dns-forward) instead of reading addresses from /etc/resolv.conf.
+Instruct the guest (via DHCP, DHVPv6 or NDP) to use addr (IPv4 or IPv6) as a nameserver, as configured (see options --no-dhcp-dns, --dhcp-dns) instead of reading addresses from /etc/resolv.conf.
 This option can be specified multiple times.
 Specifying -D none disables usage of DNS addresses altogether.
+Unlike addresses from /etc/resolv.conf, addr is given to the guest without remapping.
+For example --dns 127.0.0.1 will instruct the guest to use itself as nameserver, not the host.

 --dns-forward addr

-Map addr (IPv4 or IPv6) as seen from guest or namespace to the first configured DNS resolver (with corresponding IP version).
-Mapping is limited to UDP traffic directed to port 53, and DNS answers are translated back with a reverse mapping.
+Map addr (IPv4 or IPv6) as seen from guest or namespace to the nameserver (with corresponding IP version) specified by the --dns-host option.
+Maps only UDP and TCP traffic to port 53 or port 853.
+Replies are translated back with a reverse mapping.
 This option can be specified zero to two times (once for IPv4, once for IPv6).

 -S, --search list